bitnami/charts/bitnami/wavefront-prometheus-storage-adapter/README.md

 The Wavefront Prometheus Storage Adapter chart needs to be connected to a Wavefront Proxy instance.
 This can be done in two different ways:

-- Deploying the Wavefront subchart, using only the Wavefront Proxy component (default behavior): This is done by setting `wavefront.enabled=true` and `wavefront.proxy.enabled=true`, but leaving the `externalProxy.host` value unset.
-We recommend disabling the rest of the Wavefront sub-chart resources as they would not be used by the Prometheus Storage Adapter.
-You also need to configure the Wavefront SaaS URL and token using the `wavefont.wavefront.url` and `wavefront.wavefront.token` parameters.

 - Using an external Wavefront Proxy instance: This is done by setting the `externalProxy.host` and `externalProxy.port` values.
-In this case, you should set the `wavefront.enabled` value to `false`.
-You also need to configure the Wavefront SaaS URL and token using the `wavefront.wavefront.url` and `wavefront.wavefront.token` parameters.

 ### Configure Prometheus